 We go from the family of Satan and sin into the family of God and GRACE!
 Unmerited, undeserved yet true.
 This so so big, so magnificent it is hard to wrap my mind around!
 It is love and mercy rolled into one!
 It is Amazing Grace!

 So I bow to my God and my Savior and thank Him for “grace upon grace”.
-And the only response I can give is to offer my life and service to them.
+And the only response I can give is to offer my life and service Him.
 It is the only response that makes sense.

 THEREFORE, I URGE YOU IN VIEW OF GOD’S MERCY, TO OFFER YOUR BODIES AS A LIVING SACRIFICE, HOLY AND PLEASING TO GOD- THIS IS YOUR TRUE AND PROPER WORSHIP.
 Romans 12:1

-Just as Paul wrote in the book of Romans, because of God’s mercy the only response that is right is to be a living and holy sacrifice to please God.
+Just as Paul wrote in the book of Romans, because of God’s mercy, his grace upon grace, the only response that is right is to be a living and holy sacrifice to please God.
 It is our way to thank Him!
 It is our way to worship Him!

-So as we walk in priceless, costly grace upon grace today let’s thank and worship God will living moment by moment in this grace and living to please God as we worship Him with our lives!
+So as we walk in priceless, costly grace upon grace today let’s thank and worship God, living moment by moment in this grace and living to please God as we worship Him with our lives!